awsdocs/aws-mobile-developer-guide/doc_source/mobile-hub-web-getting-started.rst

 Overview
 ========

-The AWS Mobile CLI provides a command line experience that allows frontend JavaScript developers to quickly create and integrate AWS backend resources into their mobile apps.
+The AWS Mobile CLI provides a command line experience that allows front end JavaScript developers to quickly create and integrate AWS backend resources into their mobile apps.

 .. _mobile-hub-web-getting-started_prerequisites: